 The Disability Scholarship at Microsoft delivers on the mission of Microsoft’s cross-disability employee resource group to empower and enable people with disabilities.

-- Course Level: The studentships are available for pursuing the undergraduate programme.
+- Course Level: Scholarships are available for pursuing the undergraduate program.

-- Study Subject: The studentships are awarded in the field of engineering, computer science, computer information systems, law, business, or a related field (e.g. paralegal, pre-law, finance, business administration, or marketing).
+- Study Subject: Scholarships are awarded in the field of engineering, computer science, computer information systems, law, business, or a related field (e.g. paralegal, pre-law, finance, business administration, or marketing).

-- Awards: The amount of this renewable financial aid to be awarded is $5,000 per year, up to $20,000.
-The grant is paid through the Seattle Foundation on behalf of the disability Employee Resource Group (ERG) at Microsoft to the recipient’s school’s Financial Aid Office.
+- Awards: The amount of this renewable scholarship to be awarded is $5,000 per year, up to $20,000.
+The scholarship is paid through the Seattle Foundation on behalf of the disability Employee Resource Group (ERG) at Microsoft to the recipient’s school’s Financial Aid Office.